"You have to do different things with both hands at the same time!"

 Intellectual and non-emotional piano lessons

 My piano teacher and her husband tought privately in their home.
 He was a concert pianist, she was actually a cellist.
 (Maybe there lay the first error.)
-My brother would have lessons with the husband.
+My brother would have lessons with the husband, me with the wife.

 As a person, I liked my teacher; she was always cheerful but could be strict, too.
 I always admired her.
 From today's perspective, I find her tuition intellectual and not body oriented, not focusing at all on sound or emotion.
 I kept learning one piece after the other like on an assembly line (of course I could: I was 10, and with that intellectually "loadable", I could read music and had some performing experience).
 I could do it - though it was not much fun.

 The natural consequence: I practiced less and less.
 I specially hated walz-like pieces where the left hand would jump several times each bar.
 I could never manage that well.
 She probably tried to explain to me how to do it, but I didn't understand.
 The feeling of doing two separate things continued.
 I didn't learn much about music.
 I could play pieces, but music was not expression, just plain pressure.
 And I was insecure.

 In spite of it all, apparently my teacher liked my progress; she had me play for her husband sometimes.
 At class recitals I was terribly nervous but they always went well.
 Once, she tried to convince me to participate at the German children's competition "Jugend Musiziert".
 I refused categorically.
 I was against any form of grown-ups showing off at my cost.
 But actually I would have liked to do it.
 She and my mother tried to convince me for (what felt like) months.
 When I was about to say yes, they stopped asking.
 And so I didn't take part.